software-mansion/react-native-gesture-handler/docs/docs/custom-gestures/custom-gestures.md

 import Step6 from './step6.md';
 import Step7 from './step7.md';

-RNGH2 finally brings one of the most requested features: custom gestures and pointer events.
+RNGH2 finally brings one of the most requested features: custom gestures and touch events.
 To demonstrate how to make a custom gesture we will make a simple one that tracks all pointers on the screen.

 <Divider />